 There are the tell-all signs that show a plumbing system is not in good condition.
 For instance, you may notice corrosion on the pipes close to the water heater; or clogged showerheads and faucets, as a result of tiny rust flakes; or in severe cases, leakages under the floor slab.
 If you notice these signs, then you may be forced to replace the whole plumbing system before things get out of hand.
 If, however, the system is still in good condition, then you will need to determine the system’s age and calculate how many years are left before the end of its lifespan.
 Then, you can start saving and preparing in advance to upgrade the whole system, before its expiry date.
 Fixing root damages is more costly, as they require removal of the intruding roots and installation of impermeable pipes to prevent future intrusion.

 Before buying or moving into an old home, it is wise to know the habitable conditions of the house.
 While a house may seem fine or pass off as a healthy structure, it may actually obscure risks that are not visible to the naked eye.
 It is therefore advisable to hire qualified professionals to do thorough inspection of the housing unit to identify the major problems that are concealed.

-Check out our guide to building a home office as well.
+Check out our guide to building a home office and our guide to a stress-free moving experience as well.